Course Outline

 Empowered

-5 Demonstrate effective communication through written reports and oral presentations, complying with accepted APA 7th ed. guidelines.
+5 Demonstrate effective communication through written reports, complying with accepted APA 7th ed. guidelines.
 Knowledgeable

 Creative and critical thinker